acchu99/norse-mythology-assistant/README.md

 * Upload the ```crawled_pages``` folder to Google Drive.
 * Create an account on Ragie.ai.
 * Link the ```crawled_pages``` folder from Google Drive to your Ragie account.
+* Make sure to save a copy your Ragie API key as it will be required when you need to run the application.
 ##### Configure Voiceflow for Chatbot UI
 * Create a free account on [Voiceflow](https://www.voiceflow.com/).
 * Upload the ```.vf``` file from the ```voiceflow``` directory.